-The second rule of thumb is that every discussion should be designed to include the three types of interactions in online courses: learner-content, learner-instructor, and learner-learner.
+The second guideline is that every discussion should be designed to include the three types of interactions in online courses: learner-content, learner-instructor, and learner-learner.

-There are many ways to accomplish these two rules.
+There are many ways to accomplish these two guidelines.
 Below is a list of the most common types of discussions we have in our courses.

 - Icebreaker: typically called “Introduction Discussion” in our courses, these discussions are a low-stakes chance for students to get to know their community and practice using the discussion tool.